An Engorgio Prompt Makes Large Language Model Babble on: Additional experiments

 To be concrete, in the black-box scenario, the limited-knowledge attacker has partial knowledge about the target model.
 For instance, he knows the model architecture but has no access to its weights or training datasets.
 This is also rational under many circumstances, e.g., when small enterprises fine-tune open-sourced pre-trained models with their data to build SFT models.
 The attacker can leverage a local proxy model sharing similar features as the target model.

 In the limited-knowledge scenario, we evaluate the transferability of Engorgio prompts.
 We employ a proxy model to craft Engorgio prompts and gauge their impact on target models.
 Our investigation brings the results as detailed in Table~\ref{table:transferability}.
-To reason about the results, we have also explored the potential rationales for transferability in Section~\ref{subsec:transfer attack analysis}.
+To explain the results, we have also explored the potential rationales for transferability in this section.

 \textbf{From base models to base models.} We craft Engorgio prompts on a small proxy model to query another model.
 We find that \textit{it is feasible to transfer} Engorgio prompts \textit{to a limited-knowledge base model via another small full-knowledge one}.
 Intuitively, the Engorgio prompts generated from LLMs do not behave better than those triggers generated from small LLMs.